 Mineralization/high pressure microwave dissolution and determination through ICP-OES.

-The test is designed to be applied to raw materials and finished products with the purpose of substantiating the claim “Anti-pollution” according to proprietary method.
+The in vitro test is designed to be applied to raw materials and finished products with the purpose of substantiating the claim “Anti-pollution” according to proprietary method.

 In vitro test for the evaluation of the protective effect against air pollution.
 The purpose of this test is to evaluate the efficacy of the sample in reducing ROS release in response to a mix of heavy metals and atmospheric dust particulate in a skin-derived cell model.